shtukas/gaia/specifications/aion-files.md

 	"aion-type" : "directory"
 	"version"   : 1
 	"name"      : String
-	"contents"  : Aion-Hash(s)
+	"contents"  : CAS-KEY(s)
 }
 ```

-We use the expression "Aion-Hash" for the sha1 digest of a serialized AION object.
+We use the expression "CAS-KEY" for the key returned by the Content Addressable Store.